phillycommunitywireless/phillycommunitywireless/content/en/faq.md

 Some homes will only need an indoor mesh antenna, plugged into a wall outlet.
 For homes that require a rooftop installation, an antenna will be attached to a chimney, or secured between cement blocks etc. Whenever possible we use non-penetrating roof mounts.
 Cables can be run into existing holes in your house.
 For more information, see our [Docs page on rooftop installations](https://docs.phillycommunitywireless.org/en/latest/rooftop%20installation/).

+### How much will the electricity cost to keep the radio powered?

+We estimate roughly 25 to 50 dollars a year for the electrical costs.

 ## Who do I contact if things go down?

 Please contact us via (215) 316-5761 or email at phillycommunitywireless@gmail.com.